The best way to respond to Iran protests - Amir Handjani

 Both groups will aim to influence the Supreme Leader Ayatollah Khamenei, who will stay above the fray – at least in public.
 He will reprimand all sides for using the protests for political gain.
 He will blame outsiders, particularly those in the West for fomenting instability.
 In private, however, he should back Rouhani and give him the latitude to aggressively pursue his agenda.
 He should remind hardliners that time and demographics are not on their side as 60 percent of Iran’s population is under 30.
 If the government’s only response is to contain the protests by force, more will follow.

-The United States has long promised to ensure trad ...
+The United States has long promised to ensure trade in humanitarian goods for countries under its ec ...